fr1t2/docs.theqrl.org/_docs/tools/keybase.md

 Once this is visible in the Explorer, you’re good to go back to the QRL/Keybase link page and click *Submit:*

 ![tools bar](/assets/tools/KeyBaseFinished.png)

+Congrats, you have now linked your QRL address to your [keybase.io](https://Keybase.io) profile cryptographically.